Illinois Nutrient Loss Reduction Strategy

 The Illinois Statewide Nutrient Loss Reduction Strategy (NLRS) is designed to improve Illinois water quality and the quality of water leaving the state.

-We strongly support the use of voluntary, incentive-based programs focused on the implementation of best management practices (BMPs) to address nutrient losses from Illinois farm fields.
+ISA strongly supports the use of voluntary, incentive-based programs focused on the implementation of best management practices (BMPs) to address nutrient losses from Illinois farm fields.

 To achieve the loss reduction goals outlined in this strategy, we all need to continue working to reduce losses from all sources.
 Illinois farmers must commit to continuous improvement when it comes to managing nutrients.